QuentinRa/blog.quentinra.dev/maths/logic/index.md

 ## Natural deduction

-Your aim will be to demonstrate that something is true.
-You will start from the conclusion=what you think is true and using Sequent calculus / ``Séquents prouvables``, you will aim to split your conclusion into axioms / ``axiomes`` so something that's always true.
+Your go is to demonstrate that something is true.
+You will start from the conclusion=what you think is true and using Sequent calculus / ``Séquents prouvables``, you will aim to split your conclusion into axioms / ``axiomes`` (=something always true).

 We are defining F, G, H as propositions and $\Gamma$ a set of propositions.
 We will use the notation